pfdubois/BridgeBidding/source/MajorOpenings.rst

 Weak Hands
 ~~~~~~~~~~

-If you have fewer than 6 HCP you can pass.
-If you have four trump with 5 points
+If you have fewer than 6 HCP you can pass, but if you have four of partner's suit with
-or an Ace, it is probably worth giving partner a simple raise.
+5 points or an Ace, it is probably worth giving partner a simple raise.
 Do not try to
 rescue partner if you have a stiff or void in his suit.
-If you do, he may just
+If you do, he likely will just
 bid it again.
 Worst case, you're only at the one level and your partner has
 five trump.

 If you happen to have five or more of your partner's major, bid 4M.
 This is,
 contrary to appearances, a weak bid.
 We may have only half the deck but in our
-suit we have at least ten of them.
-If we don't make, at least we kept them out
+trump suit we have at |10ormore|.
+If we don't make our contract, at least we kept them
-of finding their fit.
+from finding their fit.
 Such a bid is called a :term:`preemptive` raise.

 .. warning:
    Do not bid 4M with a better hand.
 We go slow because jumping to game